top of page

 Home School Links

-I have a lot of links saved from previous research on home schooling.
+I have a lot of links saved from previous research on home schooling because it was always a goal since I had my girl.
 I am saving them here because I often get friends asking me where to start and it's handy just shoot over one link.

 The first thing you are going to want to do is look up your state's laws on home schooling.
 For example, mine is Georgia.